afinemax/afinemax/README.md

 # 🧙‍♂️🐚📡💫
 # Welcome to My GitHub Profile!

 Hi, I'm Max!
-I'm an undergraduate student studying Physics & Astrophysics at the University of Toronto.
+I'm an graduate student studying Physics & Astrophysics at the University of Amsterdam.
 I'm passionate about exploring the unknown, improving our understanding of the cosmos, and adding to the collective knowledge of humankind.
 I believe that science has the power to change the world and I'm eager to contribute to that change in any way I can.<br>

 🔗 Check out my personal website [here!](https://afinemax.github.io/afinemax1/) <br>